-Fashion Industry Club
+The Industry Club

 FIDM MODE is a publication written, photographed, and designed by students interested in promoting awareness in the fashion and design industries, student life, and current events.
 Students from all majors and campuses can participate.
 Current Students may see the Campus Newsletter or FIDM MODE Facebook page for more information.

 The Knit Club is sponsored by the Textile Design and Fashion Knitwear Design programs and meets on the Los Angeles campus.
 Beginners are welcome and there are no time requirements.
 Learn how to knit or receive help to become a better knitter.
 See the Student Activities Office or Knit Club for more information.